ghostlexly/gpu-video-wallpaper/readme.md

 # gpu-video-wallpaper

-Run a video as a animated wallpaper on your Ubuntu/Debian-based desktop with dual/multiple monitor support.
+Run a video as animated wallpaper on your Ubuntu/Debian-based desktop with dual/multiple monitor support.

 ````
 Usage: ./gpu-video-wallpaper [--start] [--stop] [--startup] "video_path.mp4"